theupshift/chrdev/posts/2020-02-08-Simplest-Vanilla-JavaScript-static-site-blog-search-for-Jekyll,-Hugo,-11.ty-eleventy.md

 }
 ```

-## response to extreme gatsy configuration
+## response to extreme gatsby configuration

 this is a [`gatsy` configuration](https://twitter.com/kentcdodds/status/1225095035936362497) for a blog search I recently found on twitter, from which I was blown away because it seemed soo much for the task to be done.